North Hollywood Private School Staff Receive First Dose Of COVID-19 Vaccine, Prompting Questions

-NORTH HOLLYWOOD (CBSLA) — Thousands of local school children are not in the classroom because their teachers are unable to get vaccinated, but the educators at an area private school were able to get their first dose.
+NORTH HOLLYWOOD (CBSLA) — Thousands of school children are not in the classroom because their teachers are unable to get vaccinated, but the educators at an San Fernando Valley private school were able to get their first dose.

-“I mean, immediately, my hands started shaking,” Jenna Schwartz, a Los Angeles Unified School District parent, said.RELATED: Bezos, Bloomberg Among Biggest Billionaire Donors To Charity In 2020
+“I mean, immediately, my hands started shaking,” Jenna Schwartz, a Los Angeles Unified School District parent, said.RELATED: Independent Film Mogul, Frank Moreno, Dead at 82

-She found out that The Wesley School, a private school in North Hollywood, sent an email to its parents that all employees who wanted to receive a COVID-19 vaccine were able to get their first dose “through a special program for essential workers and educators.”
+She found out that The Wesley School in North Hollywood sent an email to its parents that all employees who wanted to receive a COVID-19 vaccine were able to get their first dose “through a special program for essential workers and educators.”

 “Here in L.A.
 County, we have been pushing so hard to get our public schools vaccinated,” Schwartz said.
 “We want all teachers to be vaccinated, but at the heart of all this is equity, right?”